Avaray/dav.one/src/content/article/the-ways-and-costs-of-generating-graphics-using-stable-diffusion/index.md

 It's good that it consumes fewer credits (deposited funds) when you are not using [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit).
 You can take a break, ride to grocery store.
 But when you work it might consume your credits rapidly!
 You don't know what costs to expect.
 That's the very reason why I stopped using Google Colab.
 The second reason was that after a month, credits are blocked, and in order to use them, You need to reactivate Colab Pro.
 If this is not done, all credits will be lost after 90 days (seriously, Google?).

 I think that Google Colab is a good place for training models, but not for generating graphics.
 If you wan't to pay for a service, I recommend [renting a server](/the-ways-and-costs-of-generating-graphics-using-stable-diffusion#renting-servers).

+Recently, I've found a way to use InvokeAI on Free Google Colab.
+You can find it [here](https://www.reddit.com/r/StableDiffusion/comments/1g7syo7/invokeai_v520_colab_notebook_tutorial/).

-## Dedicated Websites and Discord servers
+## Dedicated Websites

-Both ways are decent if you wan't to check "what is that AI art?".
+Dedicated Websites are the best place for people who have never generated anything before and want to see "what this AI-generated art is all about."
+You'll most likely need to register, and you'll receive virtual currency that you can use to generate a certain number of images.
-These methods are the simplest to start with, and they don't really require any technical knowledge or installing anything on your computer.
+You don't really require any technical knowledge or installing anything on your computer.
 You just write a prompt and wait for the image to be generated.
-There are many of such services, Free and Paid, and it's easy to find them.
+Good websites will let you tweak the settings and choose a cool model.
-I will not promote any of them, because that is not the proper way in my opinion.
+I will not promote any websites.
 You can find them by yourself.

 However, they come with limitations.
 - You won't be able to use most of the models and add-ons created by the community.